 In fact, nearly 40% of people begin their holiday shopping before Halloween.
 That means now is the ideal time to start your holiday marketing planning.
 And what’s a plan without some ideas to test?

-Get your sales sizzling with these holiday promotion ideas and marketing campaigns that you can start today.
+Get your sales sizzling with these holiday promotion ideas and marketing campaigns that you can start now or save for later!

 Holiday promotion ideas to make your customers merry